Gregory Pakourianos: Byzantine service

 Gregory was also known as a noted patron and promoter of Christian culture.
 He together with his brother Abas (Apasios) made, in 1074, a significant donation to the Eastern Orthodox Holy Monastery of Iviron on Mount Athos and commissioned the regulations (typikon) for this foundation.
 He signed the Greek version of the Typikon in Armenian.Paul Lemerle.
 Le Monde Byzantin.
 Cinq études sur le XIe siècle Byzantin.
 Le Typikon de Grégoire Pakourianos (Décembre 1083). Édition CNRS.
 Paris, 1977, p.
 157. He also signed his name in Georgian and Armenian characters rather than Greek.
-It is assumed that Pakourianos did not know Greek.

 Gregory Pakourianos and his brother Abas were buried in a bone-vault house near the Bachkovo Monastery.
 The portraits of the two brothers are painted on the north wall of the bone-vault house.